Policy 2301 - Policies and Procedures of the Instructional Policies Committee

-The membership consists of two representatives from each of the Colleges at Louisiana Tech, one representative from the Library, one representative from the Louisiana Tech Barksdale campus, and two student members.
+The membership consists of two representatives from each of the Colleges at Louisiana Tech, one representative from the Library, one representative from the Louisiana Tech Barksdale Instructional Site, and two student members.
 The University Registrar or his/her representative is an ex-officio member without voting privileges.
 Specifically, one faculty member is appointed by the Dean of each College, and one is elected by the faculty.
-The Library representative is appointed by the Director of Libraries, the Barksdale representative is appointed by the Vice President for Academic Affairs, and the student representatives are appointed by the President of the Student Government Association.
+The Library representative is appointed by the Executive Director of Libraries, the Barksdale representative is appointed by the Provost, and the student representatives are appointed by the President of the Student Government Association.
 Terms of the faculty are for two years and student terms are for one year.
 All members are eligible for reappointment or re-election as the case may be.
 The elections and appointments are made prior to the September meeting each year.
 New members are seated at the September meeting, and the new Committee elects a Chair and a Vice Chair from its membership to serve a one-year term of office.

 Substitutions are permitted for the regular members when they are unable to attend Committee meetings.
 For this purpose, each academic Dean appoints two alternates who serve for a period of two years.
 These alternates represent either regular member in his/her absence.
 The Colleges are to be represented only by the regular members or the alternates appointed by the Dean.

 Regular meetings shall be the second Tuesday of each month, and other meetings may be called by the Chair as the need arises.

 The Committee shall abide by Robert's Rules of Order.